ivanovitchm/colab2mlops/README.md

 - A ``schema extra`` describing an typical example of an instance according FastAPI [documentation](https://fastapi.tiangolo.com/tutorial/schema-extra-example/).
 - GET on the root giving a welcome message.
 - POST on the predict in order to proceed model inference.
-- Three unit test to test the API, one for the GET adn two for POST (high income >50k and low income <=50k)
+- Three unit test to test the API, one for the GET and two for POST (high income >50k and low income <=50k)

 The API is implemented in the ``source/api/main.py`` whereas tests are on ``source/api/test_main.py``.